Deposit required for a home loan

 Set up a designated account

 One great way to ensure you meet your savings goals is to set up a designated 'house deposit' account.
-Find out how to open multiple accounts.
+Find out how to open a personal savings or transaction account.

 Set a budget